anushh13/IoT-Smoke-Detector-/README.md

 - Breadboard Big
 - Micro Buzzer
 - Arduino USB Cable

 Software Components
 -Arduino IDE

 ## Conclusion : This project successfully demonstrates the implementation of an IoT-based smoke detection system using an Arduino Uno microcontroller and a flame sensor.The system effectively detects flames and triggers an alarm, providing early warning and potentially preventing significant damage.
 ### This is how I have created the IoT Smoke Detector using Arduino UNO
-Project By - Shivsharan Malage
+Project By - Anushka Sadegaonkar

 [Github](https://github.com/anushh13)